Nasus Build Guide by NateKiller

 • Greater Mark of Magic Resist(0.77 Magic Resist): I highly suggest running these against heavy AP lanes such as Rumble.
 You will be glad you did.

-• Greater Glyph of Scaling Magic Resist(2.7 MR): I only take a few of these because I want the CDR more, but they are solid runes for those who need it.
-If so, I would assume you use an Elixer of Brilliance to cap CDR at that point.
+• Greater Glyph of Scaling Magic Resist(2.7 MR): I want the CDR more, but they are solid runes for those who need it facing AP lanes.

 • Greater Glyph of Cooldown Reduction(.83 CDR): Use these to finish off any needed CDR in your build after using the more efficient scaling version.